 Walking in them is at once femininely gracious and caressing to the Earth, while the wearer remains grounded (on the right kind of surface)…

-Cheryl turned her sandal project into a full-fledged tutorial as well, allowing any of you, ladies, to follow her suite.
-Just adjust the measurements to your own, the style to your likes and you are soon ready to earth, yourself too.
+Cheryl turned her sandal project into a full-fledged tutorial as well, just adjust the measurements to your own, the style to your likes and you are soon ready to earth, yourself too.

 In general terms about natural rope application in shoe making as seen through our experience with hemp: